jakehildreth/QueenCityCon25/MARP/Slides.md

 ---

-# Delegation Abuse
+# Demo: Delegation Abuse
+* Active Directory account delegation is EASY to misconfigure
-* "Resource-Based Constrained Delegation"
+* "Resource-Based Constrained Delegation" is maybe the most commonly abused
 * Turn a "GenericWrite" permission on a computer object into a full compromise
 * https://eladshamir.com/2019/01/28/Wagging-the-Dog.html